 Key cultural dimensions for this ad

-Hofstede shows that fashionable cultures are susceptible to the glamour or allure of high-end products; they are likely to react very positively to the appearance of a celebrity in the video.
+Hofstede Insights show that fashionable cultures are susceptible to the glamour or allure of high-end products; they are likely to react very positively to the appearance of a celebrity in the video.
 Which will, in turn, means that they will be more inclined to trust the product and brand.

 It shows that curious cultures are naturally attracted to new experiences and ideas; they are more likely to try something new, especially if they think the product will offer them a new benefit or experience.
 They are more likely to want to find out more about Centrum.

 When it comes to Impulsive cultures, they prefer to share opinions and act on anecdotal recommendations; they are also likely to respond well to the use of a famous brand ambassador.
 They are more easily swayed by other’s opinions and how they would be perceived by others if they were to take Centrum.

 How would the ad resonate in different markets?